telefonicaid/iotagent-node-lib/doc/api.md

 {"ping":"Ping request"}
 ```

-For IoT Agents different from IoTA-JSON it is exactly the same just changing in the request the resource, `/iot/json` by the corresponding resource employed by the agent (i.e., IoTA-UL uses `/iot/d` as default resource) and setting the correct `<apikey>` and `<deviceId>`.
+For IoT Agents different from IoTA-JSON it is exactly the same just changing in the request the resource by the corresponding resource employed by the agent (i.e., IoTA-UL uses `/iot/d` as default resource instead of `/iot/json`) and setting the correct `<apikey>` and `<deviceId>`.
 The response will be also different depending on the IoT Agent employed.

-It can be also possible for a device to retrieve the commands from the IoT Agent when it sends an observation.
-It just be needed to include the `&getCmd=1` parameter in the observation request.
-In the following example a device sends an JSON observation and retrieves the commands from the IoTA-JSON Agent.
+**FIXME [#1524](https://github.com/telefonicaid/iotagent-node-lib/issues/1524)**: `resource` different to the default one (`/iot/json` in the case of the [IoTA-JSON](https://github.com/telefonicaid/iotagent-json)) is not working at the present moment, but it will when this issue gets solved.

 **Request**